karldyson/find-your-ip-nameserver/README.md

 * PHP looks in memcache and generates JSON content for AJAX request and returns content including source IP for DNS lookup
 * Browser renders in relevant <DIV>

+## TODO

+* Make rrA and rrAAAA arrays so we can reply with round-robin style multiple A/AAAA records
+* Make the above return the records in the ANSWER in a random order

 ## License / Warranty

 This code is Copyright 2017 Karl Dyson.